Burnout Is More Than Just Stress—It’s Your Body Shutting Down

 🔝

-A 1-page worksheet for identifying things to be grateful for in different life areas.
+A 1-page mental health worksheet for identifying things to be grateful for in different life areas.

 A 1-page checklist with 30 ideas for spreading kindness.

-A 1-page worksheet for exploring what makes someone a good friend.
+A 1-page mental health worksheet for exploring what makes someone a good friend.

 In the House-Tree-Person Test, the picture of the house is supposed to represent how the individual feels about their family.
 The tree elicits feelings of strength or weakness.
 The person represents how the individual feels about themselves.
 (Source: How Projective Tests Are Used to Measure Personality – Simply Psychology)